Back to home

 Key Points

-The RFEF Disciplinary Committee has fined FC Andorra €9,000 for repeated confrontational behaviour toward referees, following an incident involving club president Gerard Piqué during the match against Deportivo.
+The RFEF Disciplinary Committee has fined FC Andorra €9,000 for repeated confrontational conduct toward referees, stemming from an incident involving club president Gerard Piqué in the match against Deportivo de la Coruña.

 Share the article via